yosirodotcom/python-coursera/README.md

 func_12 : Memisahkan string yang berisi string dan number func_13 : Sorting list string yang berbentuk angka func_14 : Mencari nilai ganjil di antara rentang nilai tertentu

+os_1 : The main program then calls these functions and checks if either the disk usage is too low (less than 20%) or the CPU usage is too high (more than 75%).
+If either condition is met, an error message is printed; otherwise, a success message is printed.
+This code can be used to monitor the system's disk and CPU health. os_2 : read file os_3 : write file os_4 : working with file os_5 : file information os_6 : mendeteksi absolut path pada file yang berada di relative path os_7 : directory